olafjanssen/sitelen-sitelen-renderer/README.md

 ## Synopsis

-Library to turn Toki Pona text into the Sitelen Sitelen or Sitelen Suwi non-linear writing style.
+JavaScript library to turn Toki Pona text into the Sitelen Sitelen or Sitelen Suwi non-linear writing style.

 ## Code Example